 Many tour operators offer tours of the area and local shops where tourists can purchase souvenirs and gifts, so you can easily make your trip to Loch Ness longer if needed.

-Falkirk is a town in Scotland with lots of things to do, plus, it’s right on the water.
-There are many shops and restaurants and different pubs for any type of drinker.
-The people are amicable and always helpful if you need directions or need help finding anything.
+Falkirk is a town in Scotland with lots of things to do, plus it’s right on the water.
+There are many shops and restaurants and different pubs.
+The people are amicable and always helpful if you need directions or help finding anything.

 This gorgeous Scottish town is also perfect for walking or hiking because there are beautiful parks with walking trails that go through them.
 It’s a great way to spend some time if you’re looking for a getaway from Edinburgh!

 Some of the best attractions in Falkirk include the Falkirk Wheel, Callendar House, and the Kelpies.
-If you’re traveling with children, check out Wonder World Soft Play as well as Sky High Trampolining!
+If you’re traveling with children, check out Wonder World Soft Play and Sky High Trampolining!

 To spend a longer time in Falkirk, book a night at the Orchard Hotel.
 It’s only a short walk from the Falkirk Grahamston Station and is kid-friendly!
 Plus, there is complimentary breakfast and wifi.

-How to Get There: Take the ScotRail from Edinburgh Waverley towards Glasgow Queen Street, get off at Linlithgow.
+🗺️ How to Get There: Take the ScotRail from Edinburgh Waverley towards Glasgow Queen Street and get off at Linlithgow.